 Lock down the best location

-Ideally, you’d have a storage unit or self-storage spot in your garage or shed specifically to keep your bike, but not everyone has the funds or space to do so, and in some cases, they may ship their motorcycle.
+Ideally, you’d have a storage unit or self-storage spot in your garage or shed specifically to keep your bike, but not everyone has the funds or space to do so.
+In some cases, bike owners may ship their motorcycles to another location for winter.
 Wherever you choose to store the vehicle, ensure it is covered and dry.
 Moisture accumulation can lead to several issues including rust and mold formation.

 Invest in a cover